Word Meanings - SUBVAGINAL - Book Publishers vocabulary database

 To deprive of a sheath; to draw from the sheath or scabbard, as a sword.
 To unsheathe the sword, to make war. - PLUNDERER

-One who plunders or pillages. - SCIOPTIC
+One who plunders or pillages. - SYNOPTIC; SYNOPTICAL

 Affording a general view of the whole, or of the principal parts of a thing; as, a synoptic table; a synoptical statement of an argument.
 "The synoptic Gospels."
-Alford. -- Syn*op"tic*al*ly, adv. - DUNDERHEAD
+Alford. -- Syn*op"tic*al*ly, adv. - SCIOPTIC

 A dunce; a numskull; a blockhead.
 Beau. & Fl. - TEN-POUNDER